-The Proposed Project would provide important economic and social benefits to the Tribe by generating the revenues needed to fund tribal services.
+The Proposed Project would provide important economic and social benefits to the Tribe by generating the revenues needed to fund the tribal government and services for tribal members.
 The Tribe has indicated that revenues from the Proposed Project would restore its ability to exercise its rights to self-governance and independence and provide a long-term income source to support the needs of current and future generations of tribal citizens.
+Alternative A would also create employment opportunities for tribal members.
 Revenue from Alternative A would have a long-term beneficial impact on the Tribe.